 The best time of the year to visit Poland is during the summer months, as daily hours of sunshine are higher, the days are longer and, of course, itâs warmer.
 However, if you want a white Christmas, Poland can provide.

-Poland gained its independence in 1918 in the aftermath of World War One, and tragically lost it again in World War Two when the country was occupied by Nazi Germany and the Soviet Union.
-During this time the country lost of 6 million of its citizens.
-In 1989 the economy began its transformation from communist to free market.
+Poland gained its independence in 1918 in the aftermath of World War One and tragically lost it again in World War Two when the country was occupied by Nazi Germany and the Soviet Union.
+During this time the country lost 6 million of its citizens.
+In 1989 the economy began its transformation from communism to free market.